denzelrenner/LIFE4136-Group1-Rotation2/README.md

     ```bash
     load /path/to/your/reference/protein.pdb, reference_g10577
     ```
-2. For each fragment you have modelled in the `Protein Structure Modelling` section of this analysis, run these commands in the PyMOL command line to load them into PyMOL and we give them a different name within PyMOL so they are easily identifiable. .
+2. For each fragment you have modelled in the `Protein Structure Modelling` section of this analysis, we want to load that bit of protein sequence into PyMOL and give the object generated a  name within PyMOL so that it is easily identifiable.
 You will again be choosing the rank 001 model from the alphafold output because it gives us the best estimate at the actual protein structure modelled by alphafold.
 Because the exact fragments were not provided, only the code for fragment 1 is outlined below.

    ```bash
    load /path/to/your/tetraploid/tetraploid_framgment1_g10577.pdb, tetraploid_framgment1